jsanders108/ClaudeAI-survey-analysis/README.md

 ### 3. AI-Generated Comprehensive Report

-After the banner tables and chi-square report were created, Claude was prompted to generate a final comprehensive report with the following prompt:
+After the banner tables and chi-square report were created, I asked Claude to generate a final comprehensive report with the following prompt:

 ```
 I have uploaded two documents: